 Today, it’s common for organizations to place a high value on taking personal responsibility for quick problem resolution.
 While this value is rooted in good intention, placing the focus at least in part on speed must be done with extreme caution to ensure root causes are fully identified and resolved.

 Speed, in this case, is a risky substitute for thoroughness.
-When this risk is ignored, the incentive to kick the can down the road in the interest of getting it cleared and closed as fast as possible begins obstructing your ability to conduct a thorough investigation and analysis.
+When this risk is ignored, the incentive to kick the can down the road to get it cleared and closed as fast as possible begins obstructing your ability to conduct a thorough investigation and analysis.
 Rather than resolving problems, they’re simply moved from one function to another in a dangerous game of hot potato.

 Processes that give rise to problems are rarely localized to a single department or function.
 In many cases, the more complex a process is, the more functions it crosses.
 To truly resolve problems at their root—quickly and completely—a cross-functional group consisting of stakeholders from all inputs, work tasks, and outputs involved must be established to solve the problem from every angle.

 To be reliably successful, root cause investigation and analysis must start by defining the process in which an issue (or issues) have arisen from one end to the other—evaluating all inputs, work done, and outputs being handed off to the next process.
-To do this effectively, knowledgeable representatives and owners from all functional areas including engineering, sales, quality, regulatory, etc., must work together.
+To do this effectively, knowledgeable representatives and owners from all functional areas must work together, including engineering, sales, quality, regulatory, etc..

 Cross-functionality is especially important given that the point at which a problem is detected is rarely where the root cause truly lies.
 The further upstream you need to travel to find it, the more you can expect to rely on the knowledge of other functions you’re led to when tracing the principal cause.
 This is where communication and cooperation between functions become critical.
 Without a cross-functional approach, assumptions made by one function conveniently replace the informed knowledge of another—leading to dangerous gaps in understanding how other steps in the process are impacted.